-So, this complete Lud’s Church circular walk guide provides you with all the information you need for a fantastic trip out.
-Information on its mystical past, Ordnance Survey maps, directions and practical advice.
+In this guide, you’ll find beautiful Lud’s Church walk routes through the Peak District countryside.
+Plus, there’s all the information you need for a fantastic trip out.
+Including, information on where to park, Ordnance Survey maps for the routes, directions and practical advice.

-With its small nooks and cranny’s in addition to the main walking route, it’s a great place to explore for all the family.
-Does an other-worldly experience in the Peak District countryside sound like your cup of tea?
-If so, you’ll want to keep reading to find out all about how to get there, where to park and what route to take.
+So, if an other-worldly experience in the Peak District countryside sounds like your cup of tea, keep reading… In this guide, you’ll find out all about how to get there, where to park and what routes to take.

 Where is Lud’s Church?

 Lud’s Church is located on the western side of the Peak District National Park.